 An update to this page is in process with bios forthcoming for several advisors and collaborators who have recently joined us.

-As of Spring 2019, we are in the home stretch on our way to a building permit application thanks to the collaborative support of our many amazing contributors.
-Our latest collaborator to come on board is Bryce Gilroy-Scott.
+Also recently on board is Bryce Gilroy-Scott.
 Bryce will be playing a significant role in helping us achieve our deep green innovation goals.
-Bryce is a hardcore deep green energy and design researcher.
+Bryce is a hardcore deep green energy and design researcher in sustainable architecture.
 He is finalizing the architectural drafting, and conducting lifecycle analysis and advanced energy/moisture modelling.